Graphics & Finishing Touches

 1. Searching for graphics:

-• Use text boxes to add the text to your graphics:
+• Use text boxes to add the text below your graphic:

 • 15% better short term memory